What are Maine Regional Care Teams?

 RCT Monthly Meetings

-Each Department of Corrections (DOC) Regional Administrator (RCA) convenes a monthly meeting of agency representatives, providers, community stakeholders, and youth and families to support youth in community.
-The Place Matters team provides co-facilitation, planning, and support.
+The Regional Care Teams meet monthly in each region.
 Meeting participants share information, resources, and strategies to assist in supporting a specific youth and will also help to identify and inform regional and statewide systemic changes that will improve youth, program, and population outcomes.

 Monthly meetings also serve as a time to provide case consultation for individual youth upon referral to the Regional Care Teams for support.
 The meetings use a case sharing approach to triage and help develop responses to unmet needs.